Participate virtually in the ASXL Family Conference

 • Registration is free with a suggested donation of $50 per person to the ARRE Foundation

-• Online participants will be able to ask questions along with the in-person audience using a question management app; instructions on how to ask and upvote questions will be provided during the meeting
+• Online participants will be able to ask questions along with the in-person audience using a question management app (Slido); instructions on how to ask questions will be provided during the meeting

 • All session times are listed in U.S. Eastern Time; use a time zone converter if you need to double check a time in your time zone